End qualified immunity in Montana

 • Ends Qualified Immunity for all state constitutional violations

-Yes.
-The proposed legislation states, " . . . a public employee who illegally or unconstitutionally deprives a person of any right provided by the constitution of the United States, the constitution of Montana, or statute is liable to that person in a civil action."
+Yes, section 1 of the bill states, **"a public employee who illegally or unconstitutionally deprives a person of any right provided by the constitution of the United States, the constitution of Montana, or statute is liable to that person in a civil action.**"

 • Ends monetary caps on all public liability amounts